-Prereq: "C" or higher in MATH 24 or acceptable math placement test score Comments: Credit by exam is not an available option.
+Credits: 3 Class hours: 3 lecture Prereq: "C" or higher in MATH 24 or math placement test score (A 34 - 61 COMPASS)

-Description: This course is a continuation of basic algebra topics.
-It is the second course in a two-semester sequence of elementary algebra courses.
-Instruction includes units on exponents, polynomials, factoring, rational expressions and equations, radical expressions and equations, and quadratic equations.
+Description: This is the second course in a two-semester sequence of Elementary Algebra courses.
+Instruction includes units on exponents, polynomials, factoring, rational expressions and equations, radical expressions and equations, quadratic functions and equations.